UoBDesk14/GroupProject/README.md

 2. The current system only achieves the desktop application, does not realize the mobile client, this can be developed in subsequent work.

-3. Need to enhance the data statistics, classification search function, so that users more convenient use of the system.
+3. Need to enhance the data statistics, classification search function, so that the user can use the system more conveniently